-- 3. Educate the public on avoiding stray or wild animals.
+- 1. Educate the public about pre-exposure vaccination if traveling to country with endemic animal rabies. - 2.
+Educate the public on vaccinating pets and keeping vaccinations up-to-date. - 3.
+Educate the public on avoiding stray or wild animals.
 Wild/domestic crossbreeds (ex. dog/wolf) should not be kept as pets. - 4.
-Educate the public that if bitten, scratched, or unsure, talk to a healthcare provider about the need for postexposure prophylaxis.
-Prompt wound care and administration of rabies immune globulin (RIG) and vaccine are highly effective in preventing human rabies following exposure. - 5.
-Veterinarians and veterinary support staff, who are frequently at risk for rabies exposures, should obtain pre-exposure rabies vaccinations, followed by periodic titer checks and rabies vaccine boosters.
-The ACIP recommends titers on a schedule of every two years to assess protective immunity, with a single-injection booster vaccination recommended if the titer level is below a 1:5 serum dilution (0.1-0.2 IU/mL). - Educate clinical personnel to use standard precautions when providing care to persons suspected of having clinical rabies, including wearing gowns, goggles, masks, and gloves, particularly during procedures that might result in splashes or sprays from body fluids. - 7.
-For animal bites, wound care and cleaning is important to prevent infection and, depending on the status and species of the animal in conjunction with the type of exposure, postexposure prophylaxis (PEP) may be warranted.^{1, 3, 4,13}
+Educate the public that if bitten or scratched or unsure, talk to a healthcare provider about the need for postexposure prophylaxis.
+Prompt wound care and administration of rabies immune globulin (RIG) and vaccine are highly effective in preventing human rabies following exposure.

+- 5. Veterinarians and veterinary support staff at frequent-risk groups for rabies exposure should be administered pre-exposure rabies vaccinations, followed by periodic titer checks and rabies vaccine boosters.
+The ACIP recommends titers on a schedule of every two years to assess protective immunity, with a single-injection booster vaccination recommended if the titer level is below 1:5 serum dilution (0.1-0.2 IU/mL). - 6.
+Use standard precautions when providing care to persons suspected of having clinical rabies, including wearing gowns, goggles, masks, and gloves, particularly during procedures that might result in splashes or sprays from body fluids.

+For animal bites, wound care and cleaning is important to prevent infection and, depending on the status and species of the animal in conjunction with the type of exposure, postexposure prophylaxis (PEP) may be warranted.
 For guidance on PEP:

 - 1. Rabies Risk Exposure for Human Exposure to Animals Algorithm for PEP, available here. - 2.
 ACIP recommendations on PEP, available here.
 17 - 3.
-Summary of rabies postexposure prophylaxis (PEP) recommendations from CDC here and below.
-For unvaccinated persons, the combination of RIG and vaccine is recommended for both bite and non-bite exposures, regardless of the time interval between exposure and initiation of PEP.
+Summary of rabies postexposure prophylaxis (PEP) recommendations from CDC here1 and below.

+For unvaccinated persons, the combination of RIG and vaccine is recommended for both bite and nonbite exposures, regardless of the time interval between exposure and initiation of PEP.
 If PEP has been initiated and appropriate laboratory diagnostic testing (direct fluorescent antibody test) indicates the animal that caused the exposure was not rabid, PEP may be discontinued.